PaulKinlan/paul.kinlan.me/content/2024-08-28-fictitious-web.md

 My wife and I created a site that showcases the beauty of North Wales to a Japanese audience (we didn\'t publish it)... and I just explored and explored.
 I played with simple games, interactive experiences, I even got on a plane....
 It's like the Web's Roblox.

 The entire evening reminded me of when I first discovered blogging and would just go from site to site, reading and playing with the things people built and just having a lot of fun.
+On one hand this was demonstrates an entire virtual world that I just got lost for hours in this new virtual world, on the other the fact that entire sites and functioning games and apps work is just mind blowing.

 I really do encourage everyone to try and play with [https://websim.ai](https://websim.ai) even if it takes a little while to get the hang of the [UI for generating sites](https://websim.ai/@katwinter/websim-ui-guide).